-3.27 Parcel HA4 is assessed as being in a moderate gap between Hardwick and Coton and Madingley, which with the sloping landform and tree belts retains separation.
-Because it is assessed as having a strong distinction with Hardwick it is felt this increases the extent to which development would be perceived as narrowing the gap.
-Therefore, the parcel is assessed as making a relatively significant contribution to purpose 3.
+- 3.27 Parcel HA4 is assessed as being in a moderate gap between Hardwick and Coton and Madingley which, together with the sloping landform and tree belts, maintains separation.
+Because the parcel is assessed as having a strong distinction with Hardwick it this increases the extent to which development would be perceived as narrowing the gap.
+Therefore, the parcel is assessed as making a relatively significant contribution to purpose 3. - 3.28 In these terms, it is the criteria used by LUC to identify the grade of gap each parcel that are yielding skewed results.
+As there is a 5km distance from the western edge of Cambridge and approximately 2 to 2.5km from the nearest villages of Coton, Comberton and Madingley, we do not support the assessment that the gap should be considered as moderate or that development of the Hardwick site would narrow the perceived gap.
+In distance terms, the existing settlement gaps are very significant.

-- 3.28 We fundamentally disagree with the criteria used by LUC to identify the grade of gap each parcel is given.
-We do not agree that the gap should be considered as moderate or that development of the Hardwick site would narrow the perceived gap or that this gap creates relatively significantly contribution.
-There is 5km distance from the western edge of Cambridge and approximately 2 to 2.5km from the nearest villages of Coton, Comberton and Madingley.
-These gaps should be considered as wide. - 3.29 Parcel HA5 is assessed as being within a wide gap between Hardwick and Coton, with significant separating features including sloping ground levels and tree belts.
+- 3.29 Inconsistently, parcel HA5 is assessed as being within a wide gap between the villages of Hardwick and Coton, with significant separating features including sloping ground levels and tree belts.
 The parcel has some relationship with Hardwick and a degree of distinction from it.
-This parcel is assessed as providing a relatively limited contribution to purpose - 3.30 The assessment of purpose 3 is a typical example of where the criteria provided are too complex and rather than just having to use the criteria within table 3.4 you need to also look at the criteria from paragraphs 3.31-3.35 to understand what sort of gap the settlement is located in.
-For example, a very fragile gap, moderate or wide gap. - 3.31 If we look only at the Hardwick site area, we consider HA4-A and HA4-B should be seen as being located in a robust/wide gap like parcel HA5 directly to the south.
-Equally, in accounting for the urbanising influences created from the visible residential edge of Hardwick and the residential development along St Neots Road and the traffic noise from the A428, then these sub-areas of HA4 should be assessed as having a moderate distinction from Hardwick.
+This parcel is assessed as providing a relatively limited contribution to purpose 3. - 3.30 Assessing the Hardwick site area separately (areas HA4-A and HA4-B) this land parcel is part of a robust/wide gap, comparable to parcel HA5 directly to the south.
+Equally, in accounting for the urbanising influences created from the visible residential edge of Hardwick and the residential development along St Neots Road and the traffic noise from the A428, then HA4-A and B should be assessed as having a moderate distinction from Hardwick.
 In view of this we consider that areas HA4-A and HA4-B fall most closely into the following criteria provided by LUC in their table 3.4 for the assessment of this purpose, which states: - "Land is open and lies in a robust gap between settlements.
-It has moderate distinction from the inset settlement edge" - 3.32 They should both therefore be assessed as providing a relatively limited contribution to purpose 3.
+It has moderate distinction from the inset settlement edge" - 3.31 Furthermore, the recent guidance states that, in relation to national greenbelt purpose B (prevent neighbouring towns merging into one another, equivalent to Cambridge Purpose 3) a moderate (not strong) contribution would be "being able to be developed without the loss of visual separation between towns.
+This could be (but is not limited to) due to the presence or the close proximity of structures, natural landscape elements or topography that preserve visual separation".
+A weak contribution are defined as those areas that "form part of a gap between towns, but only a very small part of this gap, without making a contribution to visual separation." - 3.32 Most importantly, however, this purpose is intended to apply to towns only, not villages and so we believe that parcels HA4A / B as described make no contribution to purpose 3.
+In these terms, the site would constitute a small part of a gap between villages only and could be developed without loss of visual separation.